simonprickett/simonprickett.github.io/_posts/2023-04-28-taking-pictures-with-raspberry-pi-and-redis.md

   <figcaption class="figure-caption text-center">The camera set up on the Raspberry Pi.</figcaption>
 </figure>

 This was the ninth project in my [Things on Thursdays IoT live streaming series](/things-on-thursdays-livestreams/).
-I aim to work on this some more and enhance it with search capabilities, sensors and who knows what else!
+I aim to work on this some more and enhance it with search capabilities, sensors, ability to set time to live on an image and who knows what else!
 When I do I'll be sure to make some more videos and update this article and the codebase.

 Here's the video run through of the project that I did as a live stream in April 2023: